PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 ## Using MBL CLI to update

-<span class="tips">You can find installation and general usage instructions for MBL CLI [in the application development section](../develop-apps/the-mbl-command-line-interface.html).</span>
+<span class="tips">You can find installation and use instructions for MBL CLI [in the application development section](../develop-apps/the-mbl-command-line-interface.html).</span>

 1. Transfer the update payload file to the `/scratch` partition on the device: